 - Two pieces of velcro (the scratchy side only)

-- One tiny plastic baby wrapped in a small scrap of fabric (I have seen them at Hobby Lobby before)
+- One tiny plastic baby wrapped in a small scrap of fabric (I have seen them at Hobby Lobby and Dollar Tree before too in the baby shower party section)

 - Decorative ribbon for the top and bottom edges (optional)